CQCL/tket/CONTRIBUTING.md

 #### Formatting

-All Python code should be formatted using [black](https://black.readthedocs.io/en/stable/), with default options.
+All code should be formatted using [ruff](https://docs.astral.sh/ruff/formatter/), with default options.
 This is checked on the CI.

 #### Type annotation